Satya1998-debug/Satya1998-debug/README.md

 ## 💼 Work Experience

-**Student Research Assistant**
-*University of Stuttgart – SimTech - Cluster of Excellence, Feb 2025 – Present*
-> Developing Julia packages for port-Hamiltonian systems and model reduction.

-*University of Stuttgart – Institut für Parallele und Verteilte Systeme (IPVS) , April 2024 – Jan, 2025*
-> Formulated the project proposal for a DC-enabled microgrid in Africa (Ghana, Nigeria, and Mozambique).
-> REnergetic project proposal, issue fixing, and development of user manual for various Pilots, Users & Clients.

-*University of Stuttgart – Institut für Luftfahrtantriebe (ILA) , Nov 2023 – July, 2024*
-> Worked on the Automation and Optimization of the Stuttgart High Altitude Testing Facility for testing of aircraft engines.
-> Literature review and design of non-linear PID controllers for the test cell using MATLAB and Simulink for highly-coupled systems.

-*University of Stuttgart – Institut für Raumfahrtsysteme (IRS) , Nov 2022 – Nov, 2023*
-> Implemented Lossless Data Compression (Rice Encoder) using C, for the Flight software for the Destiny+ Dust Analyser in the Japanese Asteroid Mission.

 **Working Student**
 *Robert Bosch GmbH – Stuttgart & Ludwigsburg, Sep 2024– Present*
 > - Built 3-axis PAN-Tilt Robot arm with Raspberry Pi using Python and C